-S.R.
 3. Introduction to Social Relations (3)

-An interdisciplinary approach to the nature of culture, society, and the individual.
-Social-psychological, anthropological, and sociological materials will be presented on an integrated basis.
+An interdisciplinary study of man's evolution, culture, society and individuality.
+Social psychological, anthropological and sociological materials will be discussed to explore the contrasting definitions of man developed in contemporary social science.
 Not open to students who have had or are taking S.R.
-11, 21, or 31.
-First and second semester.
+11, 21 or 31.
+First semester.

-S.R.
 4. Introduction to Social Relations (3)